-Student Assist provides a range of different schemes centred on student welfare and financial support.
+Student Assist provides a range of different schemes centered on student welfare and financial support.
 Please find all of the information regarding these schemes below.

 Stretching the Budget

 The Murdoch Guild has put together a useful booklet full of financial tips, resources for living cheaply and budgeting tools.
-Come collect one from the office or download it here.
+Please contact student assist for more information.

 Student Assist may be able to provide emergency assistance in the form of vouchers for students struggling financially.

 If you are struggling financially or have any questions about the above information, please contact your Murdoch Guild Student Assist team: